0xvaishnavi/Python-codes/README.md

 List of contents:

+Code-1: Python program to check whether the given number is even number or odd number.

+Code-2: Python program to find the biggest number from the given 2 numbers using built-in function and if statements.

 Code-3: Python program to find the biggest number from the given three numbers using built-in function and nested if statements.

 Code2- Python program to print factors of a given number.